When going on expeditions to the highest peaks you will need specialist clothing and equipment in order to make a successful ascent.

 Your base layer, which is next to your skin, is mainly there is provide Breathability.
 This basically means in moves the sweat from you skin to the other side of the clothing keeping you dry.
 Synthetic materials or Merino Wool are good choices here while cotton is an absolute No.

 This is your primary thermal layer and made to keep as much warmth in as possible.
 Options include fleeces, softshell and down jackets.
 Down jackets will be your warmest option but fleeces make a good backup or additional layer depending on the temperature you are going to encounter.

 Your bunker against the elements- Wind and waterproof and made out of durable materials.
 Mountaineering versions have additional features such as helmet compatible hoods and a double zip for access to your harness.

 A B3 rated boot is strongly recommended as they are generally very warm and allow you to climb at all winter grades while providing strong support.
 You will need to match you crampons to you boots so make sure they are compatible.
-Check out our guide for more detail on fitting mountaineering boots and check out our selection here.
+Check out our guide below for more detail on picking mountaineering boots and crampons:

 Some mountains are more technical than others and some expeditions offer different routes up each mountain will different levels of technicality.
 How much climbing gear you need will depend on these factors.

 Harness- Chances are you are going to be roped up at some point following a fixed line so you need everything to attach to you.
 Not every expedition requires them but most do.